Making his story my story

 All we ask is to be allowed to remain the writers of our own story. ~ Atul Gawande, author of Being Mortal

 My father, and my mother, too, found most of their own stories too painful to share with me.
 Their decision left me with an incomplete view of life.
-It’s not yet a quarter of a century since his passing – and longer still for my mother - and I continue to find and assemble the pieces of lives lived before I was born.
+It’s now more than a quarter of a century since his passing – and longer still for my mother - and I continue to find and assemble the pieces of lives lived before I was born.

 There's immense satisfaction that comes from solving these mysteries along with the powerful emotional release that results from forgiveness.

-Three generations back is a good line to draw in the sand for the simple fact that you have a greater chance of finding relatives close to you in age and who might have saved the ephemera of their own ancestors’ lives…or at the very least, stories they can share with you.
-The similarities might surprise you!
+Three generations back is a good line to draw in the sand for the simple fact that you have a greater chance of finding relatives, neighbors, coworkers who might be able to supply more pieces of what is your story.
+Discover some of mine here.

 ...isolate yourself long enough each day to understand what gives you worth and what isn't worth doing for the long run. ~ C. Hope Clark, mystery author